Osoraa/alx-higher_level_programming/0x07-python-test_driven_development/tests/0-add_integer.md

-Doctest document for the add_integer module.
+# Doctest document for the add_integer module

-Import the add_integer function from the module:
+## Import the add_integer function from the module

     >>> add_integer = __import__("0-add_integer").add_integer